Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## Table variables and temporary tables

-1. Place the column list under the `select` keyword and indented using 4 spaces.
+1. Place the column list under the `select` keyword and indent using 4 spaces.
-1. Place commas in front of the column names
+1. Place commas in front of the column names.
 1. Left align the data types for all variables.

 ### Example temporary table